amyli785/fritter-backend/README.md

 **Returns**

-- The current profile picture of `username`, if any
+- the current profile picture of `username`, if any

 **Throws**